 If you chose not to use a chemical herbicide, a thicker “sheet” other than cardboard will give you more assurance that the poison ivy will not return.
 Try laying a piece of plywood or black plastic over the area until you’re sure it is eradicated.
 You’ll need something impenetrable, since the plants are probably not dead.

 After a year, you can remove the barrier and begin restoring the area.
-It’s no use planting anything in the area before a year has passed, especially if it’s something you intend to eat, because the poisonous urushiol oil or herbicide may still be active and infect something edible.
+It’s no use planting anything in the area before a year has passed, especially if it’s something you intend to eat, because the poisonous urushiol oil or herbicide may still be active.

 Step 4: Place Physical Barriers